FedeDP/libmodule/README.md

 No, it is not.
 It uses epoll, that is linux specific.
 Moreover it heavily relies upon gcc attributes that may or may not be available for your compiler.
-It is tested with both gcc and clang with [travis](https://travis-ci.org/FedeDP/libmodule).
+It is tested with both gcc and clang through [travis](https://travis-ci.org/FedeDP/libmodule).

 ## Is there any documentation?